Mosquito Fleet Collective Leadership Team

 After moving to Portland in 2023, Mango was eager to find community and explore the PNW.
 Having paddled sporadically throughout her life, and hoping to plug into social justice work in Portland, Mosquito Fleet was the right place for her.
 As part of the Collective, Mango hopes to connect folks with the water, with each other, and to develop safety skills on and off the water.

-Visit Us in
+Visit us in NE Portland

 8940 N Bradford St